Obadowski/PetriNet/README.md

-# PetriNet
+# PetriNet Library

-A generic library for Petri Nets.
+This is a generic library for Petri Nets.
+This is a library under writing using Python language.